 While birth control won’t generally alter hair texture, a very gradual thinning is possible, depending on your genes and the type of birth control you take.
-“If you have a genetic predisposition that causes hair follicles on your scalp to be sensitive normal levels of male hormones, certain birth control pills may cause a deterioration in the diameter of strands.
-However, this does not happen over-night; it is a slow process.
+“If you have a genetic predisposition that causes hair follicles on your scalp to be sensitive to normal levels of male hormones, certain birth control pills may cause a deterioration in the diameter of strands.
+However, this does not happen overnight; it is a slow process.
 Androgenic BCPs may also cause body and facial hair to become thicker and darker,” adds Anabel.

 Androgenic BCPs can also increase the amount of sebum (oil) your scalp produces, which can cause your roots to become greasy faster.
 “Increased oil production may also make you more prone to getting pimples on your scalp, as well as your face.
 That said, if you suffer from a greasy scalp, as well as scalp and facial skin breakouts, oestrogenic BCPs may help as they often reduce oil production,” advises Anabel.

 If you experience shedding after stopping the birth control pill, this is because your body is mimicking the postpartum period after a woman has a child, during which there’s a tendency to shed for up to one to six months after.
 Although that averages out to about three months, “it can take as long as a month before hair growth is consistent and women notice that the loss of hair has ended,” says Dr. Firshein.